Saga II — The Collapse

 "The most dangerous system has no oversight.
 The scientists can't study what they built.
 The humans needed to fix it aren't in the pipeline."

-Three series.
-Sixteen papers.
-Three institutional failures that share one architectural root.
+Five series.
+Twenty-eight papers.
+Five institutional failures that share one architectural root.

 The Saga Thesis